JSaprah/seven-healing-chakras/README.md

 #### **Title**

-* The title serves as the main name of the website, which is self explanatory: "The seven chakras".
+* The title serves as the main name of the website, which is self explanatory: "The seven healing chakras".
 * The title is clickable and brings the user from every page back to the about page.
 * For the title the Font-family Montserat is used.
 For me this heading had a simple yet powerful look.
-This was also the top of the typography theme which I mentioned in the section before.
+This was also the top of the typography theme in Fontjoy as mentioned in the typography section.

 ![Title image](docs/screenshots/title-seven-chakras.PNG)